Accommodation via an intermediate resource

 The amount of your contribution is determined on a monthly basis and takes into account several factors.

-Whether or not you are the recipient of a last-resort financial assistance program
+Whether or not you are the recipient of a financial assistance program with claim slip (carnet de réclamation)

-If you are the recipient of a last-resort financial assistance program of the Ministère du Travail, de l’Emploi et de la Solidarité sociale, your employment constraints determine the amount of your contribution.
+If you are the recipient of a financial assistance program with claim slip (carnet de réclamation), your employment constraints determine the amount of your contribution.

 - Recipient under the Social Assistance Program

-If you are not the recipient of a last-resort financial assistance program, the amount of your contribution is established according to the prognosis for your social reintegration.
+If you are not the recipient of a financial assistance program with claim slip (carnet de réclamation), the amount of your contribution is established according to the prognosis for your social reintegration.

 If your prognosis for social reintegration is less than 2 years after you were taken in charge by an intermediate resource, the calculation of your contribution takes into account your age: